hyperledger/aries-rfcs/features/0036-issue-credential/README.md

 * `comment` -- a field that provides some human readable information about the issued Credential.
 * `credentials~attach` -- an array of attachments containing the issued credentials.
   * For Indy, the attachment contains data from libindy about credential to be issued, base64 encoded.
-The following JSON is an example of the `libindy-cred` attachment content.
+The following JSON is an example of the `libindy-cred-0` attachment content.
 For more information see the [Libindy API](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L338).

 ```json
 {